tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 Family is the community one most committed in.
 One gives the most to and received the most from family.

-Yet as a working adult it became extremely easy give excuses like 'this feature must be shipped this week', 'it would be more convenient if I eat outside', 'I must take a break during weekends'...
+Yet as a working adult it became easy give excuses like 'this feature must be shipped this week', 'it would be more convenient if I eat outside', 'I must take a break during weekends'...